 Hi!
 I’m Joshua.
 I’m a technologist, an organizer, a student of the human experience, and an artist.
-I believe the crises we face today are symptoms of deeper wounds and disconnection.
-We can move through these crises intact only by healing these wounds – systemic racism, colonialism, extractive economics; and restoring our connection to land, community and ourselves.
-I work on this.
+I believe the crises we face today are symptoms of deeper wounds and disconnection, individual and collective, which need to be healed.
+I frequently ask my Self the question “How do I be a good ancestor?”
 Sometimes I write.

 Catharsis on the Mall – As a core organizer and board member, I help bring this 48 hour vigil to the National Mall.
 Featuring art, music, workshops, speakers, a temple burn and thousands of participants, Catharsis heals and transforms ourselves, our culture and our communities through radical direct experience.
 In 2017 we are bringing events and spaces to DC throughout the year and partnering with a broader range of communities as this activated healing space is needed by all more than ever.